Modeling and Calibration of Supplier Selection Problem in Freight Agent-Based Simulations

 \cref{ship_dist} illustrates the regional domestic shipping distance distribution for both observed and optimized flows.
-The results reveal a consistent trend in the shipping distance distribution, indicating the model's accuracy and effectiveness in minimizing gaps as intended.
-Overall, 40–60\% of the annual shipments occur within distances of less than 100 miles, aligning with the national-level freight patterns.
+The observed and estimated weight percentages are recorded in \cref{distance_bin_comparison}, where $\Delta$ refers to the (observed - estimated) percentages. \replace{}{In this implementation, the same aggregate distance bins and target distributions are applied universally across all industry types.
+While industry-specific distance distributions could theoretically be utilized to capture sectoral heterogeneity, the sample size of regional CFS data is often sparse to reliably estimate such distributions at the disaggregated NAICS level per each region.} The highest $\Delta$ percentage happened in Atlanta where the model overestimated by 7.6\% in the first distance bin, the rest of the bins in all the cities have $\Delta$ less than 5\%. \replace{}{To quantify the aggregate goodness-of-fit, the Mean Absolute Error (MAE) relative to the percentage shares across the seven bins was calculated, yielding 2.2\% for Atlanta, 1.8\% for Chicago, 0.5\% for DFW, and 1.4\% for LA.
+For instance, the MAE for Chicago is obtained by averaging the absolute percentage errors ($\Delta$) from its seven distance bins: $(|4.8| + |-3.9| + |-2.2| + |-0.3| + |1.5| + |0.1| + |0.0|) / 7 \approx 1.8\%$.
+It is important to note that this calibration is achieved at the aggregate regional level; specific commodity groups may exhibit spatial heterogeneity, meaning the distance distributions for specialized goods (e.g., petroleum) might diverge from this aggregate trend.} Overall, 40–60\% of the annual shipments occur within distances of less than 100 miles, aligning with the national-level freight patterns.
 This result is also consistent with FAF statistics, where intra-zonal flows less than 100 miles account for approximately 60\% of the total national freight tonnage in U.S. metropolitan areas.
 This demonstrates that freight shipments in major U.S. metropolitan areas are predominantly short-distance, with a sharp decline as distance increases.
 This trend reinforces the need for policies targeting efficient local and regional freight movement.
-It is worth mentioning that the gaps cannot be entirely eliminated since the model has multi-objectives and the priority was set to ensuring receiver demands are met.
-Also, the external establishments sampled in the FG module in POLARIS does not consider the shipping distances, introducing an initial bias to the model.
-Finally, in this paper the distances were used based on establishments' county centroids rather than actual locations for reducing computational time, however, using POLARIS disaggregated zones or locations can help reduce bias arising from large inter-county distances.